debanjandhara/rough_notes/Interview_Prep/Timeline.md

 | 22nd May | 6 PM – 9 PM  | TCS-specific HR Q\&A                | ⬜️ Not Done | 🔴 High    |       |
 | 23rd May | Full Day     | Revision + Mock Interview           | ⬜️ Not Done | 🔴 High    |       |
 | 24th May | —            | ✅ TCS Interview                     | ⬜️ Pending  | 🔵 Special |       |

-You can download this in Excel or Google Sheets and apply conditional formatting.

 ---